 Real yams are entirely different root vegetables from sweet potatoes that are more like yucca in texture and flavor.
 They have bumpy, tough brown skin with starchy, not sweet flesh.

-Be sure your sweet potatoes have cooled and are not still hot when combined with the eggs so that the eggs do not scramble.
+When adding the eggs, be sure your sweet potatoes have cooled and are not still hot when combined with the eggs so that the eggs do not scramble.

-Best Way To Store This Casserole
+How To Store Sweet Potato Casserole

 Leftover sweet potato casserole can be stored in an airtight container in the refrigerator for up to five days.